technisculpt/blender-text-to-speech/README.md

 * Windows users will need to open Blender as administrator for install only
 * May not work on OSX for Blender versions before 3.0.1

-# Voice options differ depending on OS:
+## Voice options differ depending on OS:
-## Voice options:
 ### Windows:
 * David - Male - English (US)
 * Zira - Female - English (US)